stjordanis/topologies/3D_UNet/keras_training_only_version/README.md

 ```
 where `$DECATHLON_ROOT_DIRECTORY` is the root directory where you un-tarred the Decathlon dataset.

+NOTE: The default settings take a H,W,D = [144,144,144] crop of the original image and mask and 8 images/masks per training batch.
+This requires several dozen gigabytes of memory to train the model.
+If you don't have enough memory or are getting out of memory (OOM) errors, you can pass `--patch_dim=64` to the `train.py` which will use a smaller ([64,64,64]) crop.
+You can also consider smaller batch sizes (e.g. `--bz=4` for a batch size of 4).

 ### Steps to evaluate a pre-trained 3D U-Net model.